Dylan-Burns/2D-Game-Engine/README.md

 ## About The Project

 <img width="1267" alt="Screenshot 2022-12-08 at 2 02 03 PM" src="https://user-images.githubusercontent.com/65887526/206576705-723843ee-ac9f-461a-a7ca-861b087e3bae.png">
+**Objective**: The objective of the Super Mario Bros Game Development project is to recreate the classic Super Mario Bros game leveraging modern software engineering principles.
+This educational tool facilitates understanding in game design and practical application of object-oriented programming.

+**Features**:
+- **2D Platform Gameplay**: Faithfully reproduces the mechanics of the original Super Mario Bros including player movement, jumping, and collision handling.
+- **Interactive Game Objects**: Features various game objects such as enemies, power-ups, and obstacles, each with distinct behaviors and interactions.
+- **Dynamic Game Engine**: A robust engine that manages game loops, rendering, and object interactions, ensuring smooth gameplay and accurate physics.
+- **Modular Architecture**: Designed for easy maintenance and scalability, the architecture ensures a clear separation of concerns.
+- **Customizable Levels**: Incorporates a map system allowing for creation and modification of levels using an external editor.

+**Technologies Used**:
+- **Java (openjdk-19)**: Offers portability, extensive libraries, and strong community support.
+- **IntelliJ IDEA (Ultimate Edition 2022.2.3)**: Utilized for its powerful development environment with advanced coding assistance and debugging tools.
+- **External Resources**:
+  - [Super Mario Bros Reference Manual](https://themushroomkingdom.net/smb_breakdown.shtml) for accurate recreation of game features.
+  - [Map Editor](https://www.mapeditor.org) for designing and implementing game levels.

+**Development Principles**:
+- Adheres to object-oriented design principles such as encapsulation, inheritance, and polymorphism, creating a flexible and reusable codebase.
+- Utilizes design patterns and best practices for enhanced code readability, maintainability, and performance.

+**Project Impact**:
+This project serves as a practical case study in complex game development, providing insights into both the technical aspects of game programming and the creative elements of game design.
+Ideal for educational purposes, it offers a platform for exploring advanced programming concepts and game development strategies.

 ### Detailed Interworkings and Relationships Between Key Components